CapraCampa/Min-Knapsack-Voronoi-Diagram-Algorithm/Remarks.md

 For difficult diagrams I have again memory leaks.
 I should fix the first iteration of all diagrams and then pass to the subsequent iterations.

-For now it works only for 1 iterations and no deletations of edges.
+For now it works only for simple regions up to region ord order 2.

-Next objective: 1 iteration but deletion of edges, i.e.
+One important bug: if I use & I am not modifying a copy but also the original object!
+Be careful!

 ## What should happen for each example